JustenRickert/read-the-news/README.md

 npm i
 ```

-Then run the script to collect and store Fox News articles
+Then run the script to collect and store articles from one of the supported news sources
 ```
+npm run article-collection npr
+# or
-npm run start-fox-news-article-collection
+npm run article-collection fox-news
 ```

 Wait for some time to collect results...

-Then run the sentiment analysis tool to log the results to the console
+Then run the sentiment analysis tool on the collected data
 ```
+npm run article-sentiment fox-news
+# or
-npm run log-article-keywords-sentiment
+npm run article-sentiment npr
 ```